AFuxy/AFuxy/readme.md

 - Vexion (2019 - 2020, closed source) - A bot created to learn NodeJS and Discord.js.

 ### Websites (2020 - Present)
-- 🚧 Trinity Website (2025 - Present, closed source) - Trinity website is desgined as a simple dashbaord and backend api for the Trinity bot [Coming Soon]().
+- 🚧 Trinity Website (2025 - Present, closed source) - The Trinity website is designed as a simple dashboard and backend api for the Trinity bot [Coming Soon]().
 - Bubblez (2020 - 2023, closed source) - Social media site that I used to learn PHP.
 This project has since been rebranded into Caturra.
-[Legacy Site](https://bubblez.app).

 ### Minecraft Plugins (2023 - 2025)
-- Minecraft Showdown (2023 - 2025, closed source) - Group of plugins for hosting a tournament in Minecraft with Minigames.
+- Minecraft Showdown (2023 - 2025, closed source) - MCS was a group of plugins designed to help run a minigame tournament in Minecraft.
+It has since been cancelled due to its large scope and the need to focus on other projects

 ## Languages and tools I can work with
 - Javascript (NodeJS)